angular/angular/docs/UPDATING_TYPESCRIPT_VERSIONS.md

 3. Create tests for versions of TS being added, i.e. tests sources in `integration/typings_test_ts39/*` and add a test in `integration/BUILD.bazel`
+    * Be sure to pin the TypeScript version in the test with `"pinned_npm_packages": ["typescript"],` to ensure the test always runs using the same minor version.
     *  Run the test with the command
        `yarn bazel test //integration:typings_test_tsXX_test`
        to ensure code is compatible with the new TS version.